Ricardosgeral/relier/README.md

-***relier AS*** is an open 'low budget' acquisition system (hardware and software), that automatically collects data from multiple analog and digital output sensors, commonly used in laboratory tests on soil erosion.
+***relier AS*** is an open 'low budget' acquisition system (hardware and software), that automatically collects data from multiple analog and digital output sensors, which are commonly used in laboratory tests on soil erosion.
-You can find pictures and an overview video of ***relier AS*** in this GitHub repo in [Media folder](/Media).

 ### Is this for me?
 If you need to do a similar project, you just need to have some DIY skills, for scrapping some materials, figuring out